Indonesia: Raja Ampat + Bali - March 2012

 → Rajat Ampat, the wild archipelago

-Here's another sample, drawn from the 2383 photos and videos I brought back from Raja Ampat.
-As usual, a click on the image can display it in large and you can then navigate from one to another with the arrow keys.
+Here is another sample, taken from the 2383 photos and videos I brought back from Raja Ampat.
+As usual, a click on the image displays it in large size and you can then navigate from one to the other with the arrows of the keyboard.

-I knew from reading it that the underwater "biodiversity" at Raja Ampat was exceptional.
+I knew, having read about it, that the underwater "biodiversity" was exceptional in Raja Ampat.
 Seeing it with your own eyes is something else.
 Another world, really...

 Cedric plays the underwater models behind the corals.
 (Raja Ampat, West Papua, Indonesia, March 2012)